Buy-to-let investors | The Evolving Landscape of BTL

 Two in ten landlords surveyed used a credit card or another short-term finance product to fund a recent refurbishment, according to new research by Shawbrook Bank.

-Shawbrook’s Changing Face of Buy to Let report found that close to two-thirds of landlords (62%) have undertaken a refurbishment to one of their rental properties in the last 12 months, with 18% renovating more than one rental property.
+Shawbrook’s Changing Face of Buy to Let report found that nearly two-thirds of landlords (62%) refurbished rental properties last year.
+Furthermore, 18% renovated more than one property.

-Landlords also used their own finances to pay for renovations to their rental properties, with 60% utilising their personal savings or investments and 12% using a recent inheritance or windfall.
-A further 12% used a second-charge mortgage to finance the changes they wished to make to their rental properties.
+Landlords often used personal finances to finance these renovations.
+60% used their personal savings or investments.
+Additionally, 12% used a recent inheritance or windfall.
+Another 12% used a second-charge mortgage to finance their rental property changes.

-On average, landlords spent £13K on renovation projects over the last year, with portfolio landlords (those with four or more properties within their portfolios) spending £17K.
-Popular works include repainting (37%), fitting new carpets or flooring (28%), and putting in a new kitchen (27%) or bathroom (27%).
-However, some landlords also undertook even bigger projects such as kitchen extensions (14%), a loft conversion (10%) or building a home office in the garden (8%) to capitalise on the current demand for more space for home-working and living.
+On average, landlords spent £13K on renovations last year.
+Portfolio landlords, those with four or more properties, spent £17K.
+Popular works included repainting (37%) and fitting new carpets or flooring (28%).
+Additionally, 27% installed new kitchens or bathrooms.
+Some landlords undertook larger projects, such as kitchen extensions (14%) or loft conversions (10%).
+Others built a home office in the garden (8%) to meet the demand for more space for home-working and living.

-For many landlords, the last year provided an opportunity to undertake these property improvements.
-With more experiencing a gap between tenancies, taking the opportunity to refurbish allowed them to improve the property without causing disruption.
-14% of landlords said they chose to renovate because they had an extended period between their previous and incoming tenants.
-However, the majority of landlords were undertaking necessary work for their property.
-A third (34%) said that their property needed a renovation.
+For many landlords, the past year was ideal for property improvements.
+They experienced more gaps between tenancies.
+This allowed them to refurbish without causing disruption.
+In fact, 14% were renovated due to an extended period between tenants.
+However, most landlords carried out necessary work on their properties.
+A third (34%) said their property needed a renovation.

 Landlords taking steps to improve energy efficiency ahead of new rules